 This study aims to investigate the determinants of bilateral trade flows of Vietnam.
-The panel fixed effects estimation using Driscoll and Kraay standard errors and panel fixed effects two-stage least squares approach are employed to analyze a balanced panel data, which includes fifty-three countries that have been continuously trading with Vietnam from 1997 to 2019.
-The estimated results reveal that free trade agreements have a positive effect on the bilateral trade flows whether in case of trading with the developed or developing countries.
-Additionally, the bilateral trade flows between Vietnam and the developed countries are enhanced by the difference in income level.
+The panel fixed effects estimation using Driscoll and Kraay standard errors and panel fixed effects twostage least squares approach are employed to analyze a balanced panel data, which includes fifty-three countries that have been continuously trading with Vietnam from 1997 to 2019.
+The estimated results reveal that free trade agreements have a positive effect on the bilateral trade flows in trading with the developed or developing countries.
+Additionally, the bilateral trade flows between Vietnam and the developed countries are enhanced by the differences in income level.
 They are, however, impeded by the institutional distance and transportation cost.
-In case of trading with the developing countries, transportation cost and exchange rate have a positive impact on the bilateral trade flows.
-Our study provides some crucial policy implications for policymakers involving international trading activities in the developing countries such as Vietnam.
+In the case of trading with the developing countries, transportation cost and exchange rate have a positive impact on the bilateral trade flows.
+The study provides some crucial policy implications for policymakers involving international trading activities in developing countries such as Vietnam.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 International trade, Panel fixed effects model, Instrumental variable estimation

 Bahmani-Oskooee, M. and Brooks, T.J.
 (1999), “Cointegration approach to estimating bilateral trade elasticities between US and her trading partners”, International Economic Journal, Vol. 13, No. 4, pp. 119 - 128.

 Baier, S.L. and Bergstrand, J.H.
 (2002), On the endogeneity of international trade flows and free trade agreements, New York: Mimeo.

 Baier, S.L. and Bergstrand, J.H.
 (2004), “Economic determinants of free trade agreements”, Journal of International Economics, Vol. 64 No. 1, pp. 29 - 63.